socodes/socodes/README.md

 ### Hi there 👋

-  - I'm a Full Stack Developer Candidate who can work with Spring Boot of Java, GoLang, Python at the back-end side and React.js at the front-end side.
+  - I'm a Full Stack Developer who can work with Spring Boot of Java, GoLang, Python at the back-end side and React.js at the front-end side.
   - I'm currently learning Swift in order to produce iOS applications.

-📫 How to reach me: mdidin80@gmail.com || https://www.linkedin.com/in/mdidin/
+📫 How to reach me: mdidinxy@gmail.com || https://www.linkedin.com/in/mdidin/

 <!--